JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 All parameters in `com.jetbrains.python.psi.PyElementVisitor` marked `@NotNull` : This may break source-compatibility with inheritors written in Kotlin.

+`com.jetbrains.python.parsing.StatementParsing(ParsingContext, StatementParsing.FUTURE)` method parameter `StatementParsing.FUTURE` removed
+: It is no longer used in parsing.

 `com.jetbrains.python.parsing.StatementParsing.FUTURE` class removed
 : Use `com.jetbrains.python.psi.FutureFeature` instead.